Crayola's community engagement mission is to enrich the neighborhoods, schools and lives of families in the communities

 Health and Welfare:

-The Lehigh Valley United Way receives the majority of the corporate funding allocated to this area.
-Crayola generally refrains from making annual contributions to agencies that receive United Way funding.
-Priorities in funding are made to agencies and programs that serve disadvantaged children, the elderly and the disabled as well as families of our employees.)
+United Way of the greater Lehigh Valley receives the majority of corporate funding allocated for this purpose.
+(Priorities in funding are made to agencies and programs that serve disadvantaged children, the elderly and the disabled as well as families of our employees.)
 Funding decisions typically place a higher priority on underserved population including but not limited to children and families, the elderly and the disabled, as well as those agencies serving our employees and their families.

-Civic Affairs: A small portion of our annual funding is reserved for civic programs and events.
+Civic Affairs: A portion of our annual funding is reserved for civic organizations, programs and events.

 All organizations receiving support from Crayola must affirm the Crayola nondiscrimination policy.
 The policy states: "All recipients of grants, sponsorship dollars and in-kind support from any of Crayola's giving programs must not discriminate on the basis of race, religion, age, gender, sexual orientation, national origin, disability, veteran or marital status."